-Dual energy is actually advantageous to residential customers who haven’t got dual-energy heating systems, those who do have them and therefore benefit more, and Hydro-Québec itself.
+Dual energy is advantageous for residential customers who have a dual-energy heating system, for those who do not have them, and for Hydro‑Québec itself.

-A dual-energy heating system lowers the demand for power in peak periods, which are generally winter cold spells.
-This gives Hydro-Québec some leeway concerning the amount of electricity it has available to meet Québec customer’s greatest demand for power at those times and makes it easier to balance high electricity demand with availability.
+This is because a dual-energy heating system lowers the demand for power in peak periods, which are generally winter cold spells.
+This gives Hydro‑Québec some leeway concerning the amount of electricity it has available to meet Québec customers’ higher demand for power at those times and makes it easier to balance high electricity demand with availability.

 Customers with dual-energy heating systems have the additional advantage of Rate DT, which is overall cheaper for them.

 This rate has two prices that apply at different temperatures.
 An indicator light shows what price you’re being billed for your electricity.
 When the outdoor temperature is greater than or equal to −12°C or −15°C (depending on where you live), electricity is billed at the lower price and it is less expensive to heat using electricity.
 When the outdoor temperature goes below −12°C or −15°C (depending on where you live), electricity will be billed at the higher price and it is to your advantage to heat your home using fuel, such as oil.

 Various elements are required to make a dual-energy heating system eligible for Rate DT.
 It must automatically switch from one source to the other when it receives a signal from the outdoor temperature sensor, usually built into Hydro‑Québec’s meter.
 An indicator light goes off when the lower Rate DT price applies to your electricity consumption, and goes on when the higher price applies.